TECHNOCRATSROBOTICS/ROBOCON_2018/Computer Science/Anirudh Parameswaran/README.md

 4.	*Red-Black Tree:*
 The given code is for a standard Red-Black tree that supports Insertion, Deletion and calculating the depth of the tree.

+5. *Merge Sort:*
+The given code is for merge sorting an array of integers.
+It follows Divide and Conquer algorithm.